 - The national debt: the entirety of all outstanding Treasury bonds held by people in the non-government sector (and also those held by the central bank).
 Related post: The reality of the national debt.

-- Printing money: when the central government issues new currency without simultaneously purchasing new bonds.
+- Printing money: when the central government issues new currency without simultaneously selling new bonds.
 (Why “printing money” does not cause inflation.)

 - Borrowing: when the central government purchases bonds from the non-government sector.
 Related post: Sovereign governments don’t borrow, they *securitize*.